This product is now obsolete!

 Numato Opsis is a powerful Spartan 6 FPGA-based open source video platform for videographers and visual artists.
 The Opsis board is designed to give the user complete control over high-speed video, enabling everything from real-time conference capturing solutions, to experimental visual art and even general FPGA-based video and imaging research.

 Please note that this product is an open-source platform developed by Numato Lab in collaboration with TimVideos.us community.
-Any and all software available is created, maintained and supported by TimVideos.us community.
+Any and all software available is created, maintained, and supported by the TimVideos.us community.
 Numato Lab’s support and warranty are limited to the physical hardware.

 - FPGA: AMD Spartan-6 S6LX45T